DillonLab/Gen2EpiGUI/README.md

         “/home/user/Desktop/Gen2Epi_Scripts“

+8) 	Copy the “Gen2EpiGUI.pl” script on the Desktop.

+        "cp /home/user/Desktop/Gen2Epi_Scripts/Gen2EpiGUI.pl /home/user/Desktop/"

-8) 	copy “Gen2EpiGUI.pl” script on the Desktop.
-To use the user-friendly version of the pipeline follow the instructions given in “UserManual.pdf” & “IntroductoryDemo.pdf”.
+        This will create an icon on the Desktop.
+Double click on the icon to run the program.
+To use the user-friendly version of the pipeline follow the instructions given in “UserManual.pdf” and “IntroductoryDemo.pdf”.

 # How to use Gen2EpiGUI via Commandline

   1)	Prepare a tab-limited input file describing the full name and the paired-end read files, e.g.,